Megan here. My oldest baby turns five tomorrow.

 In celebration of the big "five," Judy and I wanted to share some of the lessons motherhood has taught us.
 You see, the reason I love Judy so much is that not only is she a brilliant practitioner, she is also a wise mama.
 Her children are in their twenties (and are amazing humans themselves), so she shares a perspective about life on the other side of childhood.
 Of course, she's very close with her kids and is still actively involved in their lives, but she has had the benefit of seeing them through middle school, teenage years, and the ups and downs of college life.
 Perspective is helpful when you're in the thick of parenting young children, and that's why I love that she will share some of her wisdom about motherhood now that she has been doing it for a while.

 If you're reading this and you're struggling to get pregnant or create the family you hope to have, please know that you are not alone and that we know this is a sensitive, lonely topic for many.
 We share these lessons about motherhood for everyone, not just for people who describe themselves as moms, and we pray that you find peace and resolution on your journey.

-We wish you joy in the craziness of motherhood.
+We wish you joy in the craziness of parenthood.
 Thank you for letting us share our thoughts.
-Don't forget to share yours below or on Instagram or Facebook!
+Don't forget to connect with us on Instagram or Facebook!

-Many modern moms (and dads) rely on Facebook support groups for information about all things parenting - feeding, behavior, development, potty training, and even car seat safety.
+Many parents rely on Facebook support groups for information about all things parenting - feeding, behavior, sleep development, potty training, and even car seat safety.
 With the influx of resources comes an overload of information, including "rules" or "guidelines" that sometimes aren't based in evidence.
 One such example that has been floating around the interwebs is the idea that baby "should be developing a pincer grasp" to be ready for solids.

 This is simply untrue.
 A baby does not have to have mastered, or be developing, a pincer grasp to be ready for solid foods.